apalala/grako/README.rst

 * Efficient support for direct and indirect left recursion allows for more intuitive grammars.

 The parser-generator, the runtime support, and the generated parsers have measurably low `Cyclomatic complexity`_.
-At around 4 KLOC_ of Python_, it is possible to study all its source code in a single session.
+At around 5 KLOC_ of Python_, it is possible to study all its source code in a single session.

 The only dependencies are on the Python_ 2.7, 3.4, or PyPy_ 2.3 standard libraries (the proposed regex_ module will be used if installed, colorama_ will be used on trace output if available, and pygraphviz_ is required for generating diagrams).
 For performance beyond what which Python_ or PyPy_ can provide, take a look at the `Grako++`_ project.

-**Grako** is feature-complete and currently being used with complex grammars to parse and translate *hundreds of thousands* of lines of `legacy code`_ in programming languages like NATURAL_, COBOL_, VB6_, and Java_.
+**Grako** is feature-complete and currently being used with complex grammars to parse and translate hundreds of thousands of lines of complex text, including program source files and other structured input.

 .. _`Cyclomatic complexity`: http://en.wikipedia.org/wiki/Cyclomatic_complexity
 .. _KLOC: http://en.wikipedia.org/wiki/KLOC